Francisobiagwu/Dataset-Visualization-Software/README.md

 Getting Started
 -----------------------------------------
-This software is a client-server architecture, therefore, therefore, server will be ran, before client is started.
+This software is a client-server architecture, therefore, the server has to be started first, before client is started.
 It is expected that the user also downloads or clone the server from this repo

 Prerequisities